 Ginger Michels, LAc, has devoted her life to helping others find physical and emotional healing through acupuncture and Chinese Herbal Medicine.
-She is a licensed acupuncturist (LAc) and board-certified Herbalist with a passion for healing and health through Chinese medicine.
-As a Diplomate of Oriental Medicine (DOM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
-As a Diplomate in Canonical Chinese Medicine (DCCM), she has the expertise, education and exceptional commitment to serving her patients.
-In addition, Ginger holds a Bachelor of Science degree from National Lewis University and earned her Master of Business Administration degree from Aurora University.
+She is a licensed acupuncturist (LAc) and board-certified Herbalist with a passion for healing through Chinese medicine.
+As a Diplomate of Oriental Medicine (Dipl.
+OM), Ginger earned the distinguished Master of Science degree in Traditional Oriental Medicine (MSTOM) from Pacific College of Oriental Medicine (PCOM).
+As a Diplomate in Canonical Chinese Medicine (DCCM), she has the expertise, education and an exceptional commitment to serving her patients.
+Ginger is a Fellow of the Institute of Classics in East Asian Medicine (FICEAM), which required advanced studies of Canonical Chinese Medicine®.
+In addition, she holds a Bachelor of Science degree from National Lewis University and earned her Master of Business Administration degree from Aurora University.